AppliedEnergistics/Applied-Energistics-2/.github/CONTRIBUTING.md

 * Submit an issue to the github project, assuming one does not already exist.
   * Clearly describe the issue including steps to reproduce when it is a bug.
   * Make sure you fill in the earliest version that you know has the issue.
+  * Waiting for feedback is suggested.
 * Fork the repository on GitHub
 * Create a topic branch from where you want to base your work.
-  * This is revison branch that is under active development.
+  * This `master` branch that is under active development.
   * Only target release branches if you are certain your fix must be on that branch.
-  * To quickly create a topic branch based on the development branch; `git checkout -b fix/master/my_contribution branch`.
-Please avoid working directly on the `active development` branch.
+  * To quickly create a topic branch based on the development branch; `git checkout -b my_contribution_branch`.
+Please avoid working directly on the `master` branch.
 * Make commits of logical units.
 * Check for unnecessary whitespace with `git diff --check` before committing.
 * Make sure your commit messages are in the proper format.
+  * You can either use the gradle `spotlessCheck` and `spotlessApply` tasks or use the provided eclipse formatter config in `/codeformat`

 ````
     (#12345) Make the example in CONTRIBUTING imperative and concrete